 Plan to walk everywhere.
 You’re half a block to the beach (the hotel provides parasols, towels and beach chairs and can ferry you in their Citroen Mehari), minutes walk to all the best restaurants.
 Drivers are available for airport pick-up.
 The bus stand is a minute’s walk away.

 Best rates by avoiding peak dates.
-South Americans are ready to pay silly money to stay in José Ignacio in peak high season.
-For best rates, stay before Christmas and between February and April.
-Week-long stays booked directly usually generate a nice discount.
+South Americans are ready to pay silly money to stay in José Ignacio in peak high season (find out why).
+Stay before Christmas and between February and April for best rates.
+You may get preferential rates when you stay more than three days.
+Just ask!

 Things to do close by